recampbell/enrollio/DEVELOPER_NOTES.markdown

     $ grails test-app

+## Log file locations

+If you don't run tomcat as root, there could be a problem with lucene (the search engine) wanting to store its indexes in /usr/share/tomcat6, or some other directory that the tomcat user doesn't have write access to.

+I just ran the following hack:

+  sudo mkdir /usr/share/tomcat6/.grails
+  sudo chmod 777 /usr/share/tomcat6/.grails

 ## Remove jasperreports-2.0.5

 After Grails installs the necessary plugins, it's a wise move to remove the troublesome